Isle of Anglesey (Ynys Môn)

-At 276 sq miles, the Isle of Anglesey is Wales' largest island and bigger than any in England.
-It's a popular destination for visitors with miles of inspiring coastline, hidden beaches, chocolate-box villages and Wales' greatest concentration of ancient sites.
-A brush with royalty has given Anglesey an added caché in recent years, with the Duke and Duchess of Cambridge setting up home here while Prince William serves at the Royal Air Force base in Valley.
+At 276 sq miles, the Isle of Anglesey is Wales' largest island, and bigger than any in England.
+A stronghold of Welsh language and culture, it's also a popular destination for visitors, with miles of inspiring coastline, secluded beaches and Wales' greatest concentration of ancient sites.

 Over 85 sq miles of Anglesey – including almost all of its coastline – has been designated an Area of Outstanding Natural Beauty; hiking, beachcombing and water sports are all key attractions.
 Of the human-made landscape, the handsome Georgian town of Beaumaris is its most obviously appealing, but there are hidden gems scattered all over the island.